kyma-project/website/content/blog-posts/2019-10-24-graphql-on-kyma/index.md

 ![A simple GraphQL Query](./example1.png)

 On the left, you see the issued query.
 The right side shows the response from the GraphQL server.
-Click the screenshot to enlarge.
+Click the screenshot to enlarge it.
 Notice how the query structure is mirrored by the response structure – and we got exactly what we asked for.
-We wanted to dive into the product category ‘brand_2’, get that categories name (‘Toshiba’) and the products’ id and name.
+We wanted to dive into the product category ‘brand_2’, get that category’s name (‘Toshiba’) and the product’s id and name.

 For these examples, I’ve used the [node.js based yoga](https://github.com/prisma/graphql-yoga/) project.
 It’s an excellent choice to get started and uses the widely used Apollo GraphQL server underneath.